 Scandinavian languages and cultures are rapidly expanding in popularity, with television, film and literature, in particular, attracting global critical acclaim.

 Edinburgh is the only university in Scotland, and one of only two in the UK, to offer undergraduate honours programmes in Scandinavian Studies, enabling you to learn modern Danish, Swedish or Norwegian in the context of Scandinavian culture, past and present.

-- You can take Scandinavian Studies as a single honours subject, or jointly with one of a wide range of other subjects.
+- You’ll complete a four-year MA (Honours) degree.
+You can take Scandinavian Studies as a single honours degree, or jointly with one of a range of other subjects.
 Many of our degree combinations are unique in the UK.

-- It doesn’t matter if you’re a complete beginner.
-Our staff, most of whom are native speakers, are experienced in the accelerated teaching of language skills and you’ll progress in no time.
+- It doesn’t matter if you’re a complete beginner - the majority of our students are.
+Our staff, many of whom are native speakers, are experienced in the accelerated teaching of language skills and you’ll progress in no time.

 - You’ll specialise in the modern language of either Denmark, Norway or Sweden but, whichever you choose, you’ll also gain an understanding of the other two.

 The first two years will provide a solid foundation in the Scandinavian language of your choice (written and spoken) and introduce you to the culture, literature and society of Denmark, Norway or Sweden.